Queensland Camping

 Ocean Lake

 There is certainly no shortage of gorgeous lakes around the island, Ocean Lake being yet another.
-While not as gorgeous as some of the southern lakes – Ocean Lake is still well worth visiting, particularly while up the north end of the island.
+While not as gorgeous as some of the southern lakes, Ocean Lake is still well worth visiting, particularly while up at the north end of the island.

-Ocean Lake has a dark colour due to the surrounding tea trees, although the water is still pretty much crystal clear!
-This is a great spot for a paddle, or better yet kayaking or SUPing.
+The surrounding tea trees give Ocean Lake a dark colour, yet the water remains remarkably clear!
+This is a great spot for a paddle, or better yet, kayaking or SUPing.

 Ngkala Rocks

-Ok so certainly not a tourist attraction on K’gari, but for anyone driving around the island, I couldn’t leave off Ngkala Rocks.
-No doubt if you’ve done any research about driving on Fraser Island – you’ve heard of Ngkala Rocks – said to be one of the most challenging areas to drive on the island.
+Okay, so Ngkala Rocks is definitely not a tourist attraction on K’gari, but if you’re driving around the island, it’s definitely worth a visit.
+No doubt if you’ve done any research about driving on Fraser Island, you’ve heard of Ngkala Rocks—said to be one of the most challenging areas to drive on the island.

 The best advice we received for Ngkala Rocks is to aim to pass this area as close to low tide as possible.